 In order to participate, please contact the CSJR’s coordinator for a first individual meeting or fill up our form (in French only).
 Services are offered free of charge.

 Our main objective is to create an open space for communication where victims and offenders can meet and express themselves freely, and begin to discuss and repair the consequences of crime.

 - Mutual understanding of opposite parties and overcoming of prejudices

-You can read a few witness reports on this website.
+You can read a few witness reports in the testimonies section of our website.